Rhodium Plated vs Gold Plated Jewellery: Which Is Better?

 When choosing between the two, always put first how these pieces look and make you feel when making the final decision.

 Looking to learn more about gold plated jewellery?
-Read our blog which covers everything you need to know about gold plated jewellery
+Read our blog which covers everything you need to know about gold plated jewellery.

-Yes, you can shower with rhodium-plated jewellery.
+FAQ’s Can you shower with rhodium-plated jewellery?Yes, you can shower with rhodium-plated jewellery.
 Because rhodium is an extremely hard and durable metal, it is unlikely to cause significant damage.
 But, over time with prolonged exposure to chemicals in soap or shampoo, the plating can wear off.
+Does rhodium turn green?No, rhodium does not turn green.
+This is because it is a metal that is resistant to tarnishing and corroding.
+This is because rhodium contains no nickel or copper, which is the main cause of greenish tints in jewellery.Can you wear rhodium-plated jewellery every day?Yes, rhodium-plated jewellery is great to wear every day.
+In general, rhodium-plated jewellery will last far longer than gold-plated jewellery. |

 Leave a comment

-This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.
+This site is protected by hCaptcha and the hCaptcha Privacy Policy and Terms of Service apply.